SlapOS/slapos/software/js-drone/README.md

 ### Buttons

-* Start: sends a "start" message to the swarm and changes into a stop button
+* Start: loads operator script and changes into a stop button
 * Stop: sends a "stop" message to the swarm
 * Switch leader: sends a "switch" message to the swarm, it is usually used to change the leader
 * Quit: exits (closes websocket and stops pub/sub)